zz85/mem-tools/kpageflags-visualizer/README.md

 - **Progress indication**: Shows progress for datasets larger than 10,000 pages
 - **Memory efficient**: Processes pages in chunks to handle large memory systems
 - Use `--summary` flag for fastest analysis of large datasets
+- **TUI mode**: Optimized for real-time interaction with progressive loading

 ## Notes